jayantasamaddar/quick-reference/webpack/README.md

 ---

 # [Webpack Dev Server](https://webpack.js.org/configuration/dev-server)
-Let's create a Development server build with Webpack
+Let's create a Development server for client-side development with Webpack.

 - Add the `"dev": "webpack serve"` to `scripts` in `package.json` file.